VThalakottoor/PyOR_Tutorials/README.md

 The answer is: it's free.

 ## PyOR is for?
 PyOR will be helpful for beginners (with basic knowledge of matrices, spin operators, and Python programming) interested in programming magnetic resonance pulse sequences and relaxation mechanics.
+It can be used to teach undergraduates and graduates about NMR.

 ## Main features implemented in PyOR
 - Spin operators (Sx, Sy, Sz, S+ and S-) for any number of particles with any spin quantum number.